Florianopolis Santa Catarina, Brazil Travel Guide

 Major highways, like BR-101, are generally in good condition.
 Roads on the island range in quality.

-Finding parking can present a challenge and be expensive in popular beach areas and the city center.
+Finding parking can present a challenge and be expensive in popular seaside areas and the city center.

-Florianópolis features a relatively new cruise terminal located at the old downtown port area (Terminal de Passageiros do Porto de Florianópolis).
+Florianópolis features a relatively new the cruise ship terminal located at the old downtown port area (Terminal de Passageiros do Porto de Florianópolis).

 The cruise terminal's location in the city center supplies convenient access to local transportation.